A weekend in Bordeaux! What on Earth can be better?

 In short, Yndo hotel is a great choice for both business and leisure or a special occasion.
 It combines top notch service of a prestigious establishment with the friendliness and care of a family ran business!

-Depending on your budget, I have some alternative great hotels to recommend to you:
+Depending on your budget, I have some alternative great hotels and apartments for rent in Bordeaux to recommend to you:

 Luxury stay: Yndo hotel – the wonderful hotel where I have stayed, please see the photos& description above; Le Clos d’Emile – an exceptional hotel that gets sold out really fast probably for its love to decor and attention to guests;